STUDENT OUTCOMES FOCUSED GOVERNANCE · GUARDRAIL 2

 Quality Peaks in 10th Grade

 10th graders show the highest depth of engagement at 67.7% Exemplary+Distinguished — a developmental sweet spot where students are old enough for deep reflection but still forming their narrative.
-9th grade (12,564 responses, 52%) is the intervention opportunity — our largest cohort, with the most room to grow.
+9th grade (12,564 responses, 52%) is the intervention opportunity.

 CHART 06 · COMPETENCY × SCHOOL